tapans/Quadcopter/README.md

 # Quadcopter
-Original Contributors: Raashad Ramdeen, Tapan Shah
+Original Contributors: Raashad Ramdeen, Tapan Shah, Aaron Tupaz

 This repository holds the source code for the Quadcopter project from 2012-2013.